-- Q. TRANSLATING ENGLISH TO DEDUCTIVE LOGIC.
+O. TRANSLATING ENGLISH TO DEDUCTIVE LOGIC.
 In many instances, logical propositions embedded in English sentences are so obvious that the deductive validity or invalidity of the argument is readily apparent.
 In other instances, the logic underlying an argument is not evident, and whether the logic is valid or invalid is more difficult to discern.
 It is therefore sometimes helpful to translate English language arguments into the language of Logic, to make the logical propositions underlying the argument more evident.
-Here are some techniques to make this translation from natural language to easier. - 1.
-Negation.
-The word "not," in grammatical usage, indicates that statement immediately following the "not" is false (or does not apply).
+Here are some techniques to make this translation from natural language to easier.

+1. Negation.
+The word "not," in grammatical usage, indicates that the statement immediately following the "not" is false (or does not apply).
 English words that correlate to Logical Negation include "not," "neither . . . nor," "never," "none," "isn't," and "cannot be."
 Negation in English can also be indicated by prefixes such as "un-," as in "untimely," "unjustified," etc. In Formal Logic, which is bivalent and therefore recognizes that a statement has only two values (True or False), Negation converts the Truth Value of a Logical Statement or Logic Proposition from True to False or from False to True.

-For example, in the Exclusive Disjunction "either A or B, but not both," "not-A" is logically Equivalent to "B", and "not-B" is logically Equivalent to "A".
-This reasoning is Valid only if "A" and "B" are collectively exhaustive. - 2.
-Logical Conjunction.
+2. Logical Conjunction.
 The word "and" is, in grammatical usage, a conjunction that joins two words, phrases, or sentences.
-The word

-"and" often translates to the Logic Connector "And," symbolized as "\\".
+The word "and" often translates to the Logic Connector "And," symbolized as " $\land$ ".
 Other words that often translate to Logical Conjunction are "but," "moreover," "however," "although," and "even though."
 Examples:

-- It was a dark and dark ∧ stormy ∧ night stormy night - A day late and day late ∧ dollar short a dollar short - Be on time and on time $\wedge$ ready to go ready to go
+- It was a dark and $dark \wedge stormy \wedge night$ - A day late and $day late \land dollar short$ a dollar short - Be on time and $on time \land ready to go$